MohammadShameem/Rent-Management-System/README.md

 # Rent Management System
-# a simple project for rent mangement.It is a sample website made with HTML , CSS , BOOTSTRAP , JAVASCRIPT , JQUERY , PHP , MYSQL.
+#A simple project for rent mangement.It is a sample website made with HTML , CSS , BOOTSTRAP , JAVASCRIPT , JQUERY , PHP , MYSQL.